-Learn to speed read

-Speed reading lets you study more material in the limited time you have available.
-A few hours invested into learning how to speed read will pay off big.
-You can look for online resources that teach you so.

-Engage with the materials you're studying

-Read aloud to stop yourself from daydreaming.
-Use (but don't overuse) a highlighter pen and a regular pen in hand to mark key words, phrases and to make notes.
+Learn to speed read Speed reading lets you study more material in the limited time you have available.
+A few hours invested into learning how to speed read will pay off big-time.
+You can look for online resources that teach you how to do so.
+Engage with the materials you're studying Read aloud to stop yourself from daydreaming.
+Use (but don't overuse) a highlighter and a regular pen in hand to mark key words or phrases and to make notes.
 Explain to someone the material you've just read.
-Playing the role of the teacher incentivises you to mentally work hard at comprehending what you're reading.

-How to Be a Successful Learner

-Enhance your memory recall

-Use Lecturio high-yield videos and books to reinforce classroom learning.
+Playing the role of the teacher incentivizes you to mentally work hard and fully comprehend what you're reading.
+How to Be a Successful Learner Enhance your memory recall Use Lecturio's high-yield videos and books to reinforce classroom learning.
 Make sure you have access to a medical reference book, either a hardbound or online version.
 Create flashcards and test yourself with them daily.

-Set a daily time limit for studying

-A daily limit is important in order to avoid being shortchanged of time available for sleep.

-Strive to achieve and maintain "perfect sleep hygiene"

-Stop drinking caffeinated beverages five hours before bedtime.
+Set a daily time limit for studying A daily limit is important so you also get enough sleep.
+Strive to achieve and maintain "perfect sleep hygiene" Stop drinking caffeinated beverages five hours before bedtime.
 Put away or shut off your phone at least five minutes before bedtime.
 Turn off all lights and light sources and keep your room comfortably cool and quiet.
 Using Resources the Right Way

-Effectively and efficiently use multiple resources to supplement your classroom learning.
+GOALS Effectively and efficiently use multiple resources to supplement your classroom learning

-- Identify and acquire the resources that will be most helpful to you. - Learn to maximise use of those acquired resources.

-How to make resources work hard for you, not the other way around

-Choose high-yield resources

-High-yield means the material is exactly what you must know to pass your medical school exams.
-Perform a Google search to identify the high-yield resources generally accepted as most valuable to first-year medical students, e.g. BRS book series, Lecturio, and many more.

-Choose resources that will help enhance your power of recall

-For many people audio-video resources are best for this purpose the stimulation of multiple senses enhance retention of the material.
+- Identify and acquire the resources that will be most helpful to you - Learn to maximize your use of those acquired resources How to make resources work hard for you, not the other way around Choose high-yield resources High-yield means the material is exactly what you must know to pass your medical school exams and the upcoming USMLE Step exams.
+Perform a Google search to identify the high-yield resources generally accepted as most valuable to first-year medical students, e.g. BRS book series, Lecturio, FirstAid®.
+Choose resources that will help enhance your power of recall For many people, audio-video resources are best for this purpose, as the stimulation of multiple senses enhances retention.
 Videos available from Lecturio are the best of breed.

-Don't use too many resources

-Limit yourself to those you'll actually use.
+Don't use too many resources Limit yourself to those you'll actually use.
 The ideal number for you will be found through trial and error.
-Keep those resources that you've determined works for you.

-Having too many resources is unhelpful because the sheer number will cause you to become befuddled as to what resources should be used for which purposes.
+Keep only those resources that work for you.
+Having too many resources is unhelpful because the sheer number will cause you to become befuddled as to which resources should be used for which purposes.

 Using Resources the Right Way

+4

 Have a reference book handy

-Reference books such as Guyton & Hall textbook of medical physiology or Robbins & Cotran Pathologic Basis of Disease will give you deeper understanding of concepts covered in class and in your high-yield materials.
-Read only the applicable sections of this book, not the entire tome.
+Reference books, such as Guyton & Hall's Textbook of Medical Physiology or Robbins & Cotran's Pathologic Basis of Disease, will give you deeper understanding of concepts covered in class and in your high-yield materials.
+Read only the applicable sections of this book, not the entire text.

+5

+Use question banks (Qbanks)

+Qbanks such as Uworld's are a tool to let you test and enhance your knowledge.
+Lecturio's Qbanks, however, are rated exceptionally high in usefulness and ease, too.